-First, let's discuss what a home is and the concept of a home.
-A home, first, requires a house where the entire family lives together and carries out daily activities.
-Second, it requires family members—whether parents, spouses, or children—who accompany, depend on, and rely on each other.
-Third, it involves shared secular life, such as eating, daily routines, entertainment, and so forth.
-Fourth, it requires shared material property as the foundation for communal life, along with sources of income.
-Fifth, it involves shared life goals and rules.
+First, what is a home, and what is the concept of a home?
+A home, first and foremost, requires a house, providing a place for the entire family to live together and carry out daily activities.
+Second, it requires family members—whether parents, a spouse, or children—who accompany, depend on, and rely on each other.
+Third, it involves a shared secular life, such as eating, daily routines, entertainment, and so forth.
+Fourth, it necessitates shared property and material resources as the foundation for communal living, along with sources of economic income.
+Fifth, it requires shared life goals and rules.

-In contrast, the Buddha-lands where Buddhas and Bodhisattvas reside are heavenly environments, even more sublime than heavenly realms.
-There are no distinctions of male or female form, no secular life, no need to toil for sustenance, and no worldly endeavors.
-All actions are for the benefit and joy of sentient beings and constitute Buddha's work.
-Therefore, Buddhas and Bodhisattvas have no need to manifest the so-called "left-home appearance" identical to that in the human realm of the Saha World.
-There is no need to shave their heads to remove the "hair of afflictions," as they have no afflictions.
-Nor is there a need to wear the monastic robes of the Saha World's human realm, for their form bodies are inherently unbound; Buddhas, Bodhisattvas, and sentient beings do not cling to form.
-Any form they manifest is that of one who has left home, not that of a householder, because there are no householder affairs whatsoever.
+As for the Buddha-lands where Buddhas and Bodhisattvas reside, they are all heavenly environments, even more sublime than heavenly realms.
+There are no distinctions of male or female form, no secular life, no need to toil for livelihood, no worldly occupations.
+Everything done is for the benefit and happiness of sentient beings; all activities are Buddha's work.
+Therefore, Buddhas and Bodhisattvas have no need to manifest the so-called "monastic appearance" identical to that in the human realm of the Saha World.
+There is no need to shave their heads to remove the "hair of afflictions" – they have no afflictions.
+There is no need to wear the monastic robes of the Saha World's human realm; their form bodies inherently have no binding nature, and neither Buddhas, Bodhisattvas, nor sentient beings cling to the appearance of a physical body.
+Any form they manifest is the "monastic appearance," not the "householder appearance," because there are no householder affairs whatsoever.

-We sentient beings in the human realm of the Saha World cannot be compared to the Buddhas of the ten directions, nor to all Bodhisattvas of Equal Enlightenment and Wondrous Enlightenment, nor to Tenth Ground Bodhisattvas, by claiming that sentient beings in this evil age of the five turbidities need not manifest the left-home appearance or leave home, yet are the same as those who have left home.
+We sentient beings of the human realm in the Saha World cannot be compared to the Buddhas of the ten directions, nor to all the Equal Enlightenment and Wondrous Enlightenment Bodhisattvas, nor even to the Tenth Ground Bodhisattvas, thinking that beings in this Evil Age of the Five Turbidities need not manifest the monastic appearance, need not leave home, and are thus the same as those who have left home.

-In reality, for each person living in this world, the difference between leaving home and remaining a householder is immense.
-Householders are burdened by secular life and cannot free themselves.
-The constraints they face on the spiritual path are very great.
-Many people suffer under the weight of worldly responsibilities and cannot focus on spiritual practice.
-Even if they wish to leave home, karmic conditions pull them back; some attempt to leave home multiple times only to be drawn back by karmic ties.
-This is the true reality of the human realm in the Saha World.
-We cannot ignore this reality and claim that the householder and monastic lives are the same, without difference—the difference is vast.
-Let each person examine their own conscience; one should not flatter oneself by claiming to be the same as those who have left home.
+In reality, for each person living in this world, the difference between being ordained (left home) and being a householder is immense.
+Householders are burdened by secular life, unable to extricate themselves, and face very significant limitations on the spiritual path.
+Many people suffer under the weight of worldly responsibilities, unable to concentrate on cultivation.
+Even if they wish to leave home, karmic conditions bind them and prevent it; some leave home several times only to be pulled back by karmic ties.
+This is the true situation in the human realm of the Saha World.
+We cannot ignore this reality and irresponsibly claim that being a householder is the same as being ordained, that there is no difference—when in fact, the difference is vast.
+Each person should search their conscience; one should not flatter oneself by claiming to be the same as those who have left home.

 1